 Sitting in the backyard, wondering if the June bugs will devour the little peach tree again this year.
-The screen is jumping threateningly on my elderly IBM 560e.
+The screen is jumping threateningly on my elderly Thinkpad.
 Type faster, boyo.

 Back on the Internet, trying to get a clue.
 I check the latest book of the best selling writer my publisher has in the stable; no names.
 I read some stuff from her book.
 I read stuff from my book.
 I look at her book.
 I look again at my book.
 I look at her book.
 I like my book better.
 Of course everybody thinks their kid is the smartest kid, and her stuff is fine, nothing wrong with it.
-Better than fine, hell, she's got real royalties coming in from people who really like her stuff.
+Better than fine, hell, she's got real royalties coming in from zillions of people who really like her stuff and enjoy telling her so.
 Probably has a hell of a laptop too.
 Yeah, but. . . but. . .

 See - I want to be that guy.